Plugin / Demo / Google & YouTube demo

 • Step 6 — Read a suggestion: scrape a suggested video in YouTube and preview it locally; optionally open it in the main YouTube tab.

-• Step 7 — Close tabs: cleanly close the controlled tabs and see the live list update.
+• Step 7 — Close or focus the tabs: cleanly close the controlled tabs - or Focus - and see the live list update.

 What you’ll learn